 Chasys Draw Artist will initially surprise those used to traditional image-editing packages.
 It was deliberately designed to adopt a different approach to image editing, with the result its user interface can appear a little complicated and garish at first glance.
 It won’t take you long to start getting to grips with the program, however, and the tools fall over themselves to be as helpful as possible.

 The power and versatility of the program can be ascertained simply by looking at the toolbox – no less than 36 options are available on here, and most of those options come with different sub-options too.
 Take the clone brush as an example – you can clone using the final image, which is what most tools offer, but you can also clone using the current layer or the one immediately beneath this.
 Everything is backed up by a comprehensive help file, written in plain English and packed with detail.

 As with all image editing tools, the best way to explore the program is by creating a copy of your chosen image file and working on that – the results are quite stunning and relatively easy to achieve.

 It’s not all good news – despite the program’s undoubted power, there are some niggles: there’s no option to adjust an image’s canvas size for example, and neither can you work on more than one image at once.
 Novices may be put off by its unfamiliarity and somewhat overwhelming user interface, but get over the initial shock and you’ll have added a powerful and useful tool to your image-editing armoury.

 What's new in Chasys Draw IES?

-Support for Photoshop PSD files with adjustment layers
+- Support for PSD files with Threshold adjustment